 Searching Databases & Google Scholar

 This workshop covers how to search databases and Google scholar.
 The workshop will explore how to choose appropriate databases for your research and how to search these databases.
 Students will learn how to develop effective search strategies, enabling them to find the most relevant, useful resources.
-It will be offered on the dates and times below during the Spring semester.
+It will be offered on the dates and times below during the Fall semester.
 Please register online at: http://training.kent.edu/courses.php

 You may also access additional information on your own through the following links: